Christoph142/TabTap/README.txt

-TabTap lets you open a new tab by double-tapping an empty area on a page
+TabTap is a Chromium extension that lets you open a new browser tab by double-tapping an empty area on a page